 We will offer you these suggestions to obtain help with identification.

-- The CMS Macrofungi of Lane County Oregon project will attempt to identify mushrooms photographed in or near Lane county if the photo is captured using INaturalist and uploaded to the MLCO project with the proper information provided (photo, location, and date).
+- The CMS Macrofungi of Lane County Oregon project on iNatrualist will attempt to identify mushrooms in or near Lane county.
+Just add your photo to the project usinng INaturalist app.
+Be sure to include the proper information (photo, location, and date).
 You will find instructions here for submitting to the MLCO project.

-- The Facebook Page The Pacific Northwest Mushroom Identification Forum is specifically designed to offer an identification based upon a picture.
+- The Pacific Northwest Mushroom Identification Forum page on Facebook is all about mushroom identification from a picture.
 This Facebook group has thousands of members that are willing to tell you what they think your mushroom is.
 Hopefully, they will all offer the same answer.
 They do request that when you post a picture you also provide some details about where you found the mushroom.
 For example, “In Oregon, up highway 999 near Podunk at about 1000′ elevation near Spruce & Fir.
 Provide whatever details you know.